IngoGutwin/wordpress-boilerplate/README.md

 ### 3. Remove the .git folder and init your own repo

 ```
+bash
 rm -rf .git
+git init
 ```

 ---

-##### Then open .env, docker-compose, Caddyfile, apache2.conf in a text editor and set your project-specific values!!!
+##### Open these files in a text editor and set your project-specific values!!!

+- .env
+- docker-compose.yml
+- Caddyfile

 ---